-Parchment and Vellum Techniques are from the class sheets of the popular classes given by Freyja
+Parchment and Vellum Techniques by Freyja

 With so much beautiful parchment and vellum on offer it can be a problem deciding how to use these lovely products to enhance and compliment stamping crafts.
 Having learnt the techniques for cards you will soon adapt these for making ornaments, party favours, lampshades and luminaries for the home.

 Parchment and vellum were originally made from animal hide: parchment from goat and sheepskin and vellum, the finest, from calfskin.
 It was a costly material used for documents, important manuscripts and fine art work.
 Paper, from vegetable sources eventually superseded.
 The Dead Sea Scrolls were written on parchment.
 'Vellum' was reserved for the finest parchment made from calfskin.
 The first known plant fibre papers were made in China in 105 A.D.
 These new products soon replaced papyrus, parchment and silk which were too costly and rare for popular use.
 One woman, Martha Ospina is largely responsible for bringing the craft to Europe when she moved from Columbia to the Netherlands in 1987 when she enlarged her social circle by teaching "Pergamano" the now trade name of the parchment lace craft.